 - Make garden “soup”.
 This is such a fun sensory/water play activity for toddlers and preschoolers.

-- Dig for frozen treasures with this Ice Age bin.
-It will keep them busy for a good long time.
+- Dig for frozen treasures with this DIY Ice Age activity bin.
+It will keep kids busy for a good long time.

 - Paint the driveway with this easy 3-Ingredient sidewalk paint.